Katrin Hattenhauer: Life and work

-Katrin Hattenhauer was not allowed to sit the Abitur, Germany's secondary-school examinations.
-Upon completing her school education she worked as a puppeteer at the local theatre in her home town [Nordhausen].
+Katrin Hattenhauer was born on 10 November 1968 in Nordhausen, Thuringia, East Germany.
+She was not allowed to sit the Abitur, Germany's secondary-school examinations.
+Upon completing her school education she worked as a puppeteer at the local theatre in her home town.
 She moved on to working for the Wittenberg research centre of the East-German churches and completed an internship at the Zionsparish in Dresden.
 In 1988 she took up her studies at the church run theological university in Leipzig.
 However, due to her increased political activity – among other things she had distributed pamphlets for a demonstration in January 1989 - the GDR government pressured the church to force her to leave the university, which she ultimately did.
-Katrin Hattenhauer was an active member of the ‘Arbeitskreis Gerechtigkeit’ (Working Committee Justice), an independent Leipzig-based opposition group that was part of the network ‘Initiative Frieden und Menschenrechte’ (Initiative Peace and Human Rights).
+Katrin Hattenhauer was an active member of the Arbeitskreis Gerechtigkeit (Working Committee Justice), an independent Leipzig-based opposition group that was part of the network Initiative Frieden und Menschenrechte (Initiative Peace and Human Rights).
 Moreover, she was active in the Monday Peaceprayers at the Nikolaichurch, which were coordinated by pastor Christoph Wonneberger.

 Together with the former songwriter Jochen Läßig, who had been ex-matriculated from the theological university Leipzig due to his political activity, she organised the first street music festival in the city centre of Leipzig.
 The festival took place on 10 June 1989.
 However, the festival had been illegal and numerous contributors, visitors, and pedestrians were arrested.
 Importantly, the street festival was the first occasion in the GDR on which passers-by solidarised themselves with political dissidents.

 The Stasi (Staatsicherheitsdienst, state security service) maintained the operational identity check (Operative Personenkontrolle) 'Meise' (Tit) for the surveillance of Katrin Hattenhauer.
 Yet, despite the regular Stasi-interrogations and an order that prevented her from earning a living almost entirely, she continued to commit herself to political change in the GDR.
 She went on hunger strike at the Thomas-church Leipzig and criticised the constitutional capacity of the SED directly and openly.
-Referring to Vaclav Havel she called for the 'bond-slaves' in a system of paternalism' to 'renounce resignation in the society': 'We pray for wisdom and courage, so that what is limited to narrowness and prison for so many may become our home country again'.
+Referring to Václav Havel she called for the 'bond-slaves' in a system of paternalism' to 'renounce resignation in the society': 'We pray for wisdom and courage, so that what is limited to narrowness and prison for so many may become our home country again'.

 On 4 September 1989 she initiated, together with Gesine Oltmanns, a demonstration in front of the Nikolaichurch, after the Monday Peace Prayer held there.
 Both women had prepared four banners, had smuggled them into the church circumventing their surveillants from the Stasi.
 Coming out into the public square the two women then unfolded their banner that called for 'Für ein offenes Land mit freien Menschen' (For an Open Country with Free People), while more activists followed them with the other banners.